osisoft/PI-Adapter/shared-content/introduction-to-pi-adapters.md

 ## Capabilities in detail

 The following capabilities are available for every PI Adapter.
-A specific PI Adapter might or might not include additional capabilities such as network proxy support or data source auto discovery.
+A specific PI Adapter may or may not include additional capabilities, such as network proxy support or data source auto discovery.

 ### Inbound data

 PI Adapters provide connections to a variety of inbound data sources from common industrial protocols.

 The optional stream metadata capability allows you to set the amount of metadata sent with each stream.
-Metadata are different for every adapter type.
+Metadata are different for every adapter type and you can configure the number of metadata to be displayed.

 For more information, see the Data source configuration and Data selection configuration topics.